SaadShaikh1234/Interactive-Hangman-Game-with-Python-Tkinter-/README.md

 An interactive Hangman 🎮 game developed with Python and Tkinter.
 Features include:

 Single-player mode with word categories and 💡 hints.
 Multiplayer mode for two players.
-Multiplayer mode for two players.
 🏆 Leaderboard to track player scores.
 Simple menu for navigation and game options.
 Clean and user-friendly graphical interface.